Tip:Program Provider Funding

 Scholarships may be available through your study abroad program provider.
 Contact your program directly for information, applications, and deadlines.

-The Gilman program is open to undergraduate U.S. citizens who are receiving Federal Pell Grant funding, and helps students participate in credit-bearing study and intern abroad programs worldwide, provided the country has an overall U.S. Department of State Travel Advisory Level 1 or 2.
-Awards amounts vary and are available for study abroad during any term of the year.
+The Gilman program is a highly competitive scholarship open to undergraduate U.S. citizens who are receiving a Federal Pell Grant.
+The Gilman Scholarship helps students participate in credit-bearing study and intern abroad programs worldwide, provided the country has an overall U.S. Department of State Travel Advisory Level 1 or 2.
+Award amounts vary and are available for study abroad both during the summer and during the academic year.

 The Frederick Douglass Global Fellowship honors the legacy of the abolitionist and statesman with a fully funded summer study abroad program.
 This Fellowship is developed for students of color, and selection is in the spirit of Douglass himself with special emphasis on leadership, social justice, agitation for positive change, and cross-cultural understanding.
 Yale College students should email studyabroad@yale.edu if interested in applying for credit to participate.
 The Frederick Douglass Summer Scholars Grant is awarded to all applicants who submit a Frederick Douglass Global Fellowship application and meet all eligibility requirements but are not selected for the Fellowship.
 The grant can be used toward eligible CIEE summer programs.